ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 1. where the text files storing your snippets are located on your file system, and
 1. how to write and edit snippets to suit your particular needs.

-Both questions are answered in this article
+Both questions are answered in this article.
 <!-- avoid the trap of blindly copying from the Internet without understanding what's going on under the hood. -->

 ### First steps: snippet trigger and tabstop navigation keys